 Focus

-[On] the first day of the week, two of Jesus' disciples were going to a village seven miles from Jerusalem called Emmaus. ...[A]nd it happened that while they were conversing...Jesus himself drew near and walked with them, but their eyes were prevented from recognizing him....
+[On] the first day of the week, two of Jesus' disciples were going to a village seven miles from Jerusalem called Emmaus. ...Jesus himself drew near and walked with them, but their eyes were prevented from recognizing him....
 As they approached the village...they urged him, "Stay with us...."
 So he went in to stay with them.
 And it happened that, while he was with them at table, he took bread, said the blessing, broke it, and gave it to them.
 With that their eyes were opened and they recognized him....

 One-Minute-Homily

-> Like the disciples on the road to Emmaus, we know God in the people who befriend us and the people we befriend.
+> Like the disciples on the road to Emmaus, we know God in the people even the strangers --who befriend us and the people we befriend.
 It is in our relationships that we come to experience a personal and intimate relationship with the God revealed to us in the breaking of the bread—a God who knows, likes, trusts and loves us.

 For Reflection or Discussion